-The 'World’s Cutest Dog' Boo has died of what his owners think was a broken heart.
-The news of his passing comes less than a year after his pet companion Buddy passed away.
+The 'World’s Cutest Dog' Boo died in 2017 of what his owners think was a broken heart.
+The news of his passing came less than a year after his pet companion Buddy passed away.

 Boo’s owner wrote in a Facebook post: “I brought Boo home in the spring of 2006 and so started the greatest, most heart-warming friendship of all time.
 Shortly after Buddy died, Boo showed signs of heart issues.
 We think his heart literally broke when Buddy left us.”

 Boo’s story does not seem to be a precedent.
 A little over a year ago another dog made the news when, after days of wandering around an airport appearing to be looking for someone, she died of what was believed to be a broken heart.